c0pperdragon/BreadBin/bernd/README.md

 ## Special use of XCE

-Even though emulation is missing and the E flag is not implemented, programmes still need to be able to use the XCE instruction to get into native mode when running on a genuine 65C816 processor.
+Even though emulation is missing and the E flag is not implemented, programms still need to be able to use the XCE instruction to get into native mode when running on a genuine 65C816 processor.
 To allow this, the XCE instruction when executed by Bernd, does not change anything